OCA/odoo-community.org/website/Contribution/oca_module_lifecycle_development_status.rst

 several people.

 Each pull request is an iteration providing a correct set of features.
-The corresponding code should always pass TravisCI checks and should have at least one peer review.
+The corresponding code should always pass CI checks and should have at least one peer review.

 Since these modules are a work in progress toward a “stable” module,